daniel-oa/motor-predictive-maintenance/README.md

 The `complete model.ipynb` notebook contains the subsequent data preparation, feature engineering, model comparison, hyperparameter tuning, final model training, and evaluation steps.

 The trained `.pkl` models are generated as outputs of the notebook rather than being treated as source files.

+## How to Run

+### 1. Generate the Dataset

+The dataset used for model development is generated from the MATLAB/Simulink motor simulation.

+1. Open `matlab/motor_model.slx` in MATLAB/Simulink.
+2. Run `matlab/datagenerationcode.m` to generate the simulated motor data.
+3. Run `matlab/healthindexcode.m` to process the generated data and produce `motor_data_complete.csv`.

+The generated dataset is not included in this repository.

+### 2. Train and Evaluate the Models

+Open:

+`notebooks/complete model.ipynb`

+Install the Python dependencies listed in `requirements.txt`, then run the notebook.

+When prompted, provide the path to the generated `motor_data_complete.csv` file.

+The notebook performs data preparation, feature engineering, model comparison, hyperparameter tuning, final model training, and evaluation.

+The trained model files are generated as `.pkl` files by the notebook and are not included in the repository.

+### 3. Run the Edge Application

+The Raspberry Pi application is located in:

+`code/motor_pdm.py`

+The application loads the trained models and uses the connected sensors to perform local inference.

+The runtime baseline logic is contained in:

+`code/runtime_baseline.py`

+The edge application is intended to run on the Raspberry Pi hardware described in the Hardware section.